 Customised Working Hours

 Some companies allow workers to choose their own work hours (within reason).
 Some of us are morning people, others have more energy in the evening, and some simply want to avoid rush hour or pick up their children at a certain time.
-If this applies o you then searching for a role that offers customisable hours might be a good move for you.
+If this applies to you then searching for a role that offers customisable hours might be a good move for you.
 As long as the work gets done, and you’re reasonable with the hours that you request, you’ll gain a good level of freedom by working this way.

 Condensed Workweeks

-Employers may want their workers to maintain a 40-hour workweek, but can be flexible on where and when those hours are spent.
+Employers may want their workers to maintain a 40-hour workweek but can be flexible on where and when those hours are spent.
 For many job seekers, it’s the ultimate schedule, having a condensed work week, which equates to four 10-hour days and Fridays off.
 It’s only suitable for workers who can remain productive throughout long workdays, but if this sounds like you and you’d like to have longer weekends, or a break in the middle of the week, then this could be a great option for you to explore.

 Part-time Positions

 If you’re looking for some extra cash you can pick up extra work on a part-time basis.
 Many people obtain two part-time jobs to enable them to get a full-time wage, whilst having some variation in their work to keep it interesting.
-However, part-time jobs don’t just have to be for people wanting to do extra work, they can be your only job if you’ve got commitments or you’re wanting to keep some time for yourself.
+However, part-time jobs don’t just have to be for people wanting to do extra work, they can be your only job if you’ve got existing commitments or you’re wanting to keep some time for yourself.
 Part-time jobs can be great as some employers offer the same company benefits to part-time workers as they do full-time workers in order to attract high-quality employees.